ShenXuelin-CityU/ShenXuelin-CityU.github.io/readme.txt

 The VVC based JND dataset contains 202 source images with resolution 1920*1080 and 39 compressed images for each source image with quantization parameter(QP) set ranging from 1 to 100 through VTM5.0 intra.
 The source/distorted images are classified into 4 sessions in the folder session#_Ori/session#_Dis, respectively.

 Each source image and its distorted images (a session) were viewed by 20 volunteers, their JND samples for the 4 sessions were recorded under ''f_session#.mat'' file.
-Each file contains a 50*20 or 51*20 matrix, each row of the matrix represent the  raw samples from certain subject for the whole session.
+Each file contains a 50*20 or 51*20 matrix, each row of the matrix represents the  raw samples from certain subject for the whole session.

 Download Link: